 The figure shows that the level sets of the Random Forest predicted default probabilities are highly nonlinear and markedly different from those of the Nonlinear Logit.
 Moreover, they increase more sharply as we move into the low-income, low-FICO region in the bottom left corner of each chart.
-The heatmaps show that these characteristics are also differentially more common among minority borrowers.
+The heatmaps show that these regions are also relatively more densely inhabited by minority borrowers.